-In reviewing an application, the Planning and Architectural Review board shall apply the following standards:
+In reviewing an application, the Code Enforcement Officer (or, if referred to it, the Planning and Architectural Review Board) shall apply the following standards:

 - A. The Seasonal Outdoor Seating area must be either (i) separated from any public or private area used for the parking or movement of automobiles by a buffer of at least 10 feet in width or an appropriate DOT approved anti-ram vehicle barrier; or (ii) located on an elevated platform, constructed of concrete, wood or other sturdy material, at least 6 inches in height and equipped with an appropriate barrier. - B. To the greatest extent practicable, the Seasonal Outdoor Seating shall be contained wholly within the property lines of the establishment, and if these activities do extend to the sidewalk, a minimum sidewalk clearance of five feet shall be maintained to provide adequate and unobstructed pedestrian movement.
 The minimum sidewalk width requirements shall be measured from the outer edge of the curb to the outermost point of the Seasonal Outdoor Seating area. - C. Tables, chairs, umbrellas, awnings, barriers and any other structures or object associated with Seasonal Outdoor Seating ("Outdoor Seating Elements") shall be of quality design, materials, workmanship and construction, both to ensure the safety and convenience of users and to enhance the visual and aesthetic quality of the urban environment.
-In reviewing Outdoor Seating Elements, the Planning and Architectural Review Board shall consider their character and appropriateness of design, including but not limited to scale, texture, materials, color and the relation of the Outdoor Seating Elements to the adjacent establishments, to features of structures in the immediate surroundings, as well as to the streetscape and adjacent neighborhood(s), if applicable.
-Any permanent structural elements shall conform to § 112-16(G)(6) with respect to appropriate building materials. - D. The applicant is in compliance with, and has met, all other applicable provisions of this chapter, all building codes, health codes and any other codes applicable to the premises. - E. Unless the application would otherwise trigger site plan review pursuant to § 112-23C, the requirements of § 112-23E(1)(i) shall not apply to an application for a Seasonal Outdoor Seating permit.
-However, at its discretion, the Planning and Architectural Review Board may refer any such application to the Traffic and Safety Committee for its recommendation concerning such application.
+In reviewing Outdoor Seating Elements, the Code Enforcement Officer (or, if referred to it, the Planning and Architectural Review Board) shall consider their character and appropriateness of design, including but not limited to scale, texture, materials, color and the relation of the Outdoor Seating Elements to the adjacent establishments, to features of structures in the immediate surroundings, as well as to the streetscape and adjacent neighborhood(s), if applicable.
+Any permanent structural elements shall conform to § 112-16(G)(6) with respect to appropriate building materials. - D. The applicant is in compliance with, and has met, all other applicable provisions of this chapter, all building codes, health codes and any other codes applicable to the premises. - E. At the discretion of the Code Enforcement Officer (or, if referred to it, the Planning and Architectural Review Board) such application may be referred to the Traffic and Safety Committee for its recommendation concerning such application.